 The best way I can describe it is that you almost slow down when speaking or singing into the mic because your brain is literally going insane trying to compensate for the slight delay in what you’re hearing.

 A few things can help here:

-- A more common solution is to invest in a good quality audio interface, meant for studio and recording applications.
-I have the Scarlett 2i2, and it’s been quite a workhorse for me.
-I don’t really have much experience outside of this unit, but it works extremely well in powering my studio monitors and most condenser microphones!
+A more common solution is to invest in a good quality audio interface, meant for studio and recording applications.

 I very much look forward to speaking with you…